aaron-grau/curic/javascript/readings/rails-api.md

 ## Using the API

-If we now use our client-side rendering scripts to make an AJAX `GET` request to `localhost:3000/cats`, instead of the HTML, we'll get a string of text that looks something like this:
+If we now use our client-side rendering scripts to make an AJAX `GET` request (which sets a `ContentType: application/json` header) to
+`localhost:3000/cats`, instead of our HTML view, we'll get a string of text that looks something like this:

 ```json